 Alcohol: While alcohol may help bring on sleep, drinking alcohol before bedtime is likely to interfere with normal sleep rather than improve it.
-As a result, people who drink alcohol to help them get to sleep are at greater risk to wake up in the middle of the night, and to not feel rested in the morning.
+Thus, people who drink alcohol to help them get to sleep are at greater risk of waking up in the night, and of not feeling rested in the morning.